-Property insurance coming soon from ACCA FUEL UP Thanks to the Alabama Legislature and Gov. Robert Bentley, the Association of County Commissions of Alabama is laying the groundwork to offer a sought-after new insurance service to county government throughout the state.
-"The ACCA Self-Insurance Funds have an established track record of providing outstanding risk management services, custom-tailored to the needs of county government in Alabama and at a reasonable price," said Association Executive Director Sonny Brasfield.
-"The addition of property insurance is another example of the Association responding to a specific need expressed by members."
+Property insurance coming soon from ACCA

+Thanks to the Alabama Legislature and Gov. Robert Bentley, the Association of County Commissions of Alabama is laying the groundwork to offer a sought-after new insurance service to county government throughout the state.

+"The ACCA Self-Insurance

+Funds have an established track

+record of providing outstanding risk

+management services, custom-tailored

+to the needs of county government in

+Alabama and at a reasonable price,"

+said Association Executive Director

+Sonny Brasfield.
+"The addition of

+property insurance is another example

+of the Association responding to a

+specific need expressed by members."

 He encouraged county officials and employees who are interested in the new property insurance coverage to attend his presentation "Fuel Up for a New Day: Insuring County Property" at the ACCA Convention.
 He will speak at 4:15 p.m. on Aug.
 19 during a general session.

-At that time, he will outline the necessary steps to make this a reality and provide information about when coverage is @ the ACCA CONVENTION What " Fuel Up for a New Day: Insuring County Property Who " Sonny Brasfield, ACCA Executive Director When " Afternoon General Session, Wednesday, August 19 projected to become available.
+At that time, he will outline the necessary steps to make this a reality and provide information about when coverage is

+What "

+Fuel Up for a New Day: Insuring County Property

+Who "

+Sonny Brasfield, ACCA

+Executive Director

+When " Afternoon General Session, Wednesday, August 19 projected to become available.

 "In the insurance world, it's all about evaluating a client's 'exposure' to risk.
-Compared to private-sector policyholders, county governments have a unique set of exposures - from historic courthouses to road-building equipment to emergency vehicles," said ACCA Director of Insurance Services Henry van Arcken.
-"We will be in position to offer coverage The Association of County Administrators of Alabama Salutes the 2015 Award Recipients Pam Ball, CCA, Limestone County County Administrator of the Year
+Compared to private-sector policyholders, county governments have a unique set of exposures - from historic courthouses to road-building equipment to emergency vehicles,"

+said ACCA Director of Insurance Services Henry van Arcken.
+"We will be in position to offer coverage

+THE ASSOCIATION

+OF COUNTY

+ADMINISTRATORS

+OF ALABAMA

+SALUTES THE

+2015 AWARD

+RECIPIENTS

+Pam Ball, CCA, Limestone County County Administrator of the Year

-Calhoun County Excellence in County Administration Gwendolyn D. Richardson, CCA , Monroe County Matt Sharp, CCA, DeKalb County Tenure in Office \ 15 Years ACAA An Affiliate of the Association of County Commissions of Alabama
+Calhoun County Excellence in County Administration

+Gwendolyn D. Richardson, CCA , Monroe County Matt Sharp, CCA, DeKalb County Tenure in Office \ 15 Years specific to the challenges of county government combined with outstanding customer service."